kianfattahy/Smart-Contract-Assistant/README.md

 Capabilities
 ------------

-- **Smart Contract Upload**: Users can upload contracts for analysis.
+- **Smart Contract Upload**: Users can upload their contracts for analysis.
 - **Automated Analysis**: The application analyzes contracts for security vulnerabilities and performance issues.
 - **Report Generation**: Generates comprehensive reports highlighting potential issues and suggestions.
 - **Feedback Mechanism**: Users can provide feedback for continuous improvement of the analysis algorithms.